-“We use a research technique known as photo-identification, in which the dorsal fins are photographed, cataloged and linked to information, such as geographic location and group size,” says Taylor, who earned a bachelor’s in marine sciences from Rutgers University and a master’s in coastal environmental management from Duke University.
+The nonprofit uses a research technique known as photo-identification, in which the dorsal fins are photographed, cataloged and linked to information, such as geographic location and group size.

 All research is conducted aboard the nonprofit’s 17-foot research vessel, the Li’ili’i Nai’a, and Nags Head Dolphin Watch.
 Eco-tours to search for wild Atlantic bottlenose dolphins also are available to the general public on the latter.

 Locally, the organization studies population trends, habitat use, population health — through examination of skin lesions that occur on the body and dorsal fins — and behavior.
 It also contributes its catalog to the Mid-Atlantic Bottlenose Dolphin Catalog, a master catalog of bottlenose dolphins that spans the east coast from New Jersey to Florida and includes the Bahamas, as well.